 What RVer with a diesel engine hasn’t pulled into a filling station only to find the diesel pumps are located on the inside of the islands?
 Can you think of anything more frustrating when you’re traveling?
 Let’s hear it for filling stations like Flying J and Love’s who are smart enough to put diesel pumps at the edge of their passenger vehicles fuel islands!
 Wouldn’t it be great if every filling station had that kind of layout?

 RVers are a frugal bunch and one of the reasons we go through the ordeal of hauling our homes with us is we love saving money on travel.
 But if you don’t do your research, your frugal tendencies can get you into trouble.
-That’s why we can be grateful for Campground Reviews, which gives us a head’s up on parks that are worth visiting and which ones should be avoided.
+That’s why we can be grateful for RV LIFE Campgrounds, which gives us a head’s up on parks that are worth visiting and which ones should be avoided.

 9. Mobile Communications